zapier/visual-builder/docs/_partner_case_studies/paperform.md

 ### Higher retention rates for users with a Zap

-Less than a year after Paperform's public launch, McPherson and his co-founder, Diony McPherson, prioritized developer time to embedding Zapier in their product.
+Less than a year after Paperform's public launch, Dean McPherson and his co-founder, Diony McPherson, prioritized developer time to embedding Zapier in their product.

 "Integrations are an integral—no pun intended—part of our business," McPherson says.
 And for Paperform, the importance of integrations carries over to their customers' businesses.
 "We find customers who connect to Zapier are closely aligned to our product, and therefore more likely to subscribe, be happy with Paperform, stay for a long time, and integrate Paperform with more and more of their systems."